zenarcane/crosskeysautochecklister/README.md

 Modified Checklister and Autotracking code to add autotracking to item caves for Crosskeys.
 This will only mark off item caves, which is legal under ALttPR ruleset.
 Connector entrances/exits are there for convenience marking to know what connectors are left.

+How to use:

+Download checklister_v2.html and autot2.js
+Keep them in the same folder
+Run SNI (Unsure if QUSB2SNES works as I only use SNI) Run checklister_v2.html - resize as necessary

 Known issues that may (?) be able to be resolved:

 Manually tracking an item cave to the off state and then picking up the item will turn the check back on